falk-m/blog/posts/2024-11-04-revealjs/README.md

 ## preact

-Preact is a great project with the same api like react, but with a smaller footprint.
+Preact is a great project with the same API as react, but with a smaller footprint.
 And it could be used without compiling step.

-each slide is in a seperate preact component.
+Each slide is in a separate preact component.

 ```js
 //slide/intro.js